NNLP-IL/Hebrew-Resources/README.rst

 * `TED Talks Transcripts for NLP <https://www.kaggle.com/datasets/miguelcorraljr/ted-ultimate-dataset>`_ {`CC BY-NC 4.0`_} - Transcripts and more in 12 languages including Hebrew.

-* `All-Rights (כל זכות) <https://github.com/kolzchut>`_ {Each repository is licensed separately} - All-Rights (כל-זכות) is the leading site about rights and entitlements in Israel.

-* `Old Newspapers <https://www.kaggle.com/datasets/alvations/old-newspapers?select=old-newspaper.tsv>`_ {`CC0: Public Domain <https://creativecommons.org/publicdomain/zero/1.0/>`_} - The HC Corpora was a great resource that contains natural language text from various newspapers, social media posts and blog pages in multiple languages.
-This is a cleaned version of the raw data from newspaper subset of the HC corpus.

 Linguistic Resources
 ====================